Suspected MS-13 Gang Member Charged With Raping An 11-Year-Old Brooklyn Girl

 “He wasn’t actually coming out because the mob was angry, so the cops tried to protect him and shield him,” said Vallan Peters, 52, who works at a sewing shop two doors down from the building where Mr. Ayala was found.

-Assistant District Attorney Victoria Nunez said Ayala confessed to detectives that he was in the bedroom but claimed he’s “never done anything like that before,”as quoted in The Times report.
+Assistant District Attorney Victoria Nunez said Ayala confessed to detectives that he was in the bedroom but claimed he’s “never done anything like that before,” as quoted in The Times report.

 Ayala’s next court date is scheduled for September 7.